February 23, 2026

 Dolphins (behavior you may see, etiquette)

 Dolphins are the headline for a reason.
-In the waters around Anna Maria Island, you may see them traveling in pairs or small groups, surfacing to breathe, and sometimes riding boat wakes.
-Some days they feel curious and stick around longer.
-Other days they pop up briefly and move on.
+In the waters around Anna Maria Island, you may see them traveling alone, in pairs or small groups, surfacing to breathe, and sometimes riding boat wakes.
+Some days they are very playful, leaping into the air on their own.
+Other days they pop up briefly and disappear.
+A good captain will keep encounters respectful and safe.

 Manatees and coastal birds (seasonality notes, respectful distance)